WilliamRADFunk/tavern-tycoon/README.md

 :black_square_button: Add a "research" button.
 Player can spend experience points on new products to purchase and sell, tables that allow for more seating, entertainment bonuses like trivia nights, etc..

+:black_square_button: In research and renovation there should be "paths" like the difference between bar and pub, tavern and innkeeper, etc..

+:black_square_button: Add UI display for the little people when selected.
+If patron, it would show available cash, disposition, and possibly their drink preferences.
+If employee, it will show their basic stats, fatigue, amount they get paid, and morale.

+:black_square_button: Add

 ## Phase 2 Development:

 Add a competitor.
 Basic AI tavern/bar located nearby or nextdoor.